 Basement stairs can be as beautiful as they are practical.
 As the segue between your basement and the rest of your home, it’s worthwhile to make the most of its aesthetic potential.
 Here are 10 basement stair ideas that will let you descend down into your basement with style.

-Check Out These 10 Stair Ideas For Basement
+10 Basement Stair Ideas

 Let The Light In With Open Slats

 Open slats using vertical wooden beams triples as stair railings, a divider and design piece.
 It adds a natural and modern touch to a basement.
 What we like most about the slats is it allows light to come down from your home and into your basement.
-Forget any dark blindspots as you walk down your basement stairs.
+Forget any dark blind spots as you walk down your basement stairs.
 Open slats give much-welcomed light and an open view.

 Balance Out With Metal